 Recently there seems to have been a spate of U-turns, changes of mind, “alternative facts” and even some downright falsehoods from a number of politicians all over the world.

-Perhaps this isn’t unusual but it does bring to mid a problem of communication that can be very damaging in a business.
+Perhaps this isn’t unusual but it does bring to mind a problem of communication that can be very damaging in a business.

-It is that situation where someone makes a decision or a statement, finds that it is incorrect or misleading but then defends it to the death.
+It is that situation where someone makes a decision or a statement, finds that it is incorrect or misleading but then decides to defend it to the death.

-That is the broad picture but it needs a little more examination.
+Got it?
+That is the broad picture but it needs a little more depth.
 It indicates a level of uncertainty in making a decision and this is compounded when subsequent to making a decision more evidence comes to light that changes the picture.

 Normally one would expect to consider the evidence and then come to a conclusion; either change the original decision or maintain and justify it.

 Changing the decision can be a very tough call.
-It can bring on the fear of being regarded as indecisive, or vacillating, or worst of all if you happen to be a politician, of committing the ultimate sin of making a U-turn.
+It can bring on the fear of being regarded as indecisive, or vacillating, or worst of all, if you happen to be a politician, of committing the original sin of making a U-turn.

 It seems to me that cognitive dissonance is a potential blight on leadership and consequently on the activity in the whole organisation.
 It implies rigidity of thinking and attitude when flexibility and agility are far more desirable and appropriate.

 Fear not what others think or say about you.
-In the end it is your true self-confidence, your attitude, behaviour and values as a leader that matter above all.
+In the end it is your true self-confidence, your attitude, behaviour and values as a leader that matters above all.